 This is an absolutely fabulous resource written by a mother of a child with apraxia and full of great information and excellent resources to check out.
 This is the most thorough and informative resource I have found all in one place about apraxia, speech therapy tips, alternative therapies, navigating school and insurance, and other tips for helping your child.

 This is an encouraging read to help you not feel so alone in the apraxia journey.
-Kathy Hennesy writes about raising not one, but two children with apraxia and Kate adds in stories of her own perspective and experiences of growing up with apraxia.
+Kathy Hennesy writes about raising not one, but two children with apraxia, and her daughter Kate adds in stories of her own perspective and experiences of growing up with apraxia.
 I enjoyed this read and gave a copy to both sets of grandparents to help them better understand apraxia and our journey, and they enjoyed reading it as well.

 Our whole family loves this book!
 Typical dragons breathe fire, but every time Crispin tries to breathe fire, something else comes out instead–bandaids, marshmallows, beach balls, etc. This book is great for parents and children who need the reminder that not everyone is the same, but we all are special and have gifts.